ffinetwork/NonFAO_Annual_Report/README.md

 -   `config.yml` is a document that specifies a parameter or variable that we don't want hard-coded into any of the code since it can change.
-It contains one parameter (the year of the current annual report) so file names can be customized to the current annual report's year
+It contains two parameter (the year of the current annual report and the year of the sources) so file names can be customized to the current annual report's year

 -   The `renv.lock`, `.Rprofile`, and `renv` folder contain information about the R packages and dependencies used in this project.
 They can help you sync your project's R packages on      your local computer.

 # Code Description